SYSU-RoboticsLab/GAC-Mapping/README.md

 ***GAC-Mapping (GACM for short)*** is a multi-session SLAM to solve the mapping and localization of ground-aerial heterogeneous robot clusters in urban scenes.
 In GACM, a **Visual-LiDAR** ego-motion estimation module that considers point, line and planar constraints can provide robust odometry information.
 Thumbnail images representing obstacle outlines are generated and descriptors are extracted using a neural network to help perform data association between separate runs.
 Map segments and the robot poses are organized together and are updated during a pose graph optimization procedure.
-We provide guidance and examples how to run GACM on sample data and [GrAco Dataset](https://sites.google.com/view/graco-dataset).
+We provide guidance and examples how to run GACM on sample data and GrAco dataset ([website](https://sites.google.com/view/graco-dataset) or [github](https://github.com/SYSU-RoboticsLab/GrAco)).

 <div align="center">
     <img src="./doc/groundAerialMapping.png" style="zoom:48%;" />